 EVANGELIA BELLAS, PHD

 Dr. Bellas is also active in national leadership and diversity, equity and inclusion efforts.
 She served as the Biomedical Engineering Society’s Diversity Committee Chair (2019-2022), currently serving as an outgoing chair.
+In 2023, she was elected to the BMES-CMBE SIG Council.
 She also served/serves on the membership committees for TERMIS, ASMB and is part of BOLD (Bioengineering Organizations Leading Diversity).

 Ph.D in Biomedical Engineering